Do Cats Really Get Stuck in Trees?

 Of the cases I have seen, all were constricted around the waist except for one which was constricted around the chest.
 Constriction around the waist cuts off blood flow to the rear end, and the back end becomes paralyzed fairly quickly.
 The constriction and paralysis may cause his bladder and bowels to empty, and his rear end will appear filthy as a result.
 The more severe the constriction, the sooner the paralysis.
 Paralysis could happen in minutes, or it could be hours.
 Death can also occur in a matter of hours.
 Clearly, this is an emergency situation.

 Fortunately, these vertical-fork-trap cases are uncommon, currently comprising only one percent of all the cases I have seen.
 Most rescuers have never seen a case.
-In two of the cases I saw, the cats, both paralyzed at the waist, were rushed to a veterinarian where they were euthanized.
-In two other cases, both cats died in the tree.
-One of them was chased by a dog up the tree around 11:00 PM and was found dead in the tree at daybreak.
+In two of the cases I saw, the cats, both constricted and paralyzed at the waist, were rushed to a veterinarian where they were euthanized.
+In three other cases, the cats died in the tree.
+One of them was chased by a dog up the tree around 11:00 PM and was found dead in the tree at daybreak, while another one, constricted at its upper chest, died less than thirty minutes after being chased up the tree.
 In two other cases which I did not see, the cats, both paralyzed at the waist, were rushed to a veterinarian where they got excellent care and fully recovered over a period of a few days.
 The one exceptional case (pictured here) was a cat named Sylvester who was freely moving about the tree when I arrived but fell into the tight fork while I was installing my rope.
 I could not see him at that time and did not even know he was in the tight fork until I climbed up to him.
-He was constricted around the chest and had been there only 15 minutes at the most, so he survived his experience unscathed.
+He was constricted around the chest between relatively large forks and had been there only 15 minutes at the most, so he survived his experience unscathed.
 Even though his case was atypical, I show his picture here to serve as an example only because of his happy outcome.
 Pictures of the other cases are too disturbing to publish.

 “I’ve never seen a cat skeleton in a tree”